gchustz/snake/README.md

 - [Viral Video of snake planning algorithms](https://www.youtube.com/watch?v=tjQIO1rqTBE) **_(Caution: Explicit Language)_**
 	- This initial video by a YouTube creator, Code Bullet, reached 10M views.
 	- This video illustrates various implementations of the A* path planning algorithm and various path-rejection metrics.
 	- The planning implementation of this algorithm considers the Dynamic C-space.

-- First implementation has two planning modes:
+	- This implementation has two planning modes:
 		1. When the snake length is below a certain threshold, it pursues A* directly to the goal, with a path rejection criteria of that a certain proportion of the free nodes on the board must be goal-reachable.

 		2. When the snake length is above or equal to the threshold, it uses the opposite of A*, which is not directly given but it is assumed that the costs and heuristics are negated or inverted.
 The result is the paths are as long as they can be while still obeying the path rejection metric.

 - [Video of Hamiltonian Paths with cycle repair](https://youtu.be/TOpBcfbAgPg?si=rARS0FTdCOZeze-u) by Brian Haidet, PhD.
 	- Contrary to Tapsell's Hamiltonian cycle, this approach focuses on applying cuts and splices to the existing Hamiltonian cycle.
 	- The base of this implementation searches for potential cuts and splices to a Hamiltonian Cycle in order to reach the goal more quickly.
 This approach is a highly simplified to avoid the NP-hardness of finding Hamiltonian Cycles in grid graphs.
 	- Various augmentations and special cases are added to account for shortcomings to the base, such as hugging a wall when available.
 	- Haidet's implementation serves as the primary inspiration of this work.

 Self research online:

 - [Neel Gajjar's A* and Augmented A*](https://github.com/neelgajjar/Snake-game-AI-Solver#:~:text=1.-,Best%20First%20Search,head%20is%20to%20the%20apple)
 - 	Simply implements A* and A* with forward checking, implementation isn't very clear, but as this work uses A* with a style of forward checking, Gajjar's work is included.

 - [John Tapsell](https://johnflux.com/2015/05/02/nokia-6110-part-3-algorithms/)
 	- The objective of this work is to implement a snake AI on the actual screen of a Nokia 6110.
 	- The planning implementation assumes that the screen size is fixed and subsequently the grid size for the game is always the same.
 An initial Hamiltonian Curve is given that entirely fills the grid size.
 The Hamiltonian Cycle is represented as a 1-D array and is used to determine when a "shortcut" can be made.
 A shortcut in this sense is skipping a portion of the cycle when it can do so safely.
 	- A drawback of this implementation is that when a shortcut is made, it potentially blocks off a portion of the Hamiltonian cycle which the next goal can assume resulting in the snake having to traverse most of the cycle again regardless.